mebobby2/elixir-todo/README.md

 Another option is a transient worker, which is restarted only if it terminates abnor- mally.
 Transient workers can be used for processes that may terminate normally, as part of the standard system workflow.
 For example, in the caching scheme, you use to- do server processes to keep to-do lists in memory.
 You may want to terminate individ- ual servers normally if they haven’t been used for a while.
 But if a server crashes abnormally, you want to restart it.
 This is exactly how transient workers function.
 A transient worker can be specified with worker(module, args, restart: :transient).

+### Let it crash

+Let it crash can initially seem confusing, and people may mistake it for the let everything crash approach.
+There are two important situations in which you should explicitly handle an error:
+* Critical processes that shouldn’t crash
+* An error that can be dealt with in a meaningful way

 ## Upto